How to Start the Best Seedlings Indoors for Your Garden

 My seed starting station with LED grow lights on the top shelf and my old shop lights on the bottom.

-I’ve had good results with my seed starting set up for many years and it didn’t cost a lot to set up.
+I’ve had good results with my seed starting setup for many years and it didn’t cost a lot to set up.
 It is advisable to replace fluorescent bulbs every year or 2 for the best results.

 Plug your lights into a timer to come on for 12 hours each day.